-Department of Medicine is a cluster comprising of multiple specialties, including Endocrinology, Family Medicine, Gastroenterology & Hepatology, Advanced Internal Medicine, Geriatric Medicine, Infectious Diseases, Nephrology, Neurology, Cardiology, Psychological Medicine, Rheumatology, and Respiratory & Critical Care Medicine.
-You will assist the Principal Investigator within our cluster with conduct of research projects including maintaining database, analysis and other related duties as assigned to ensure the success of these projects.
+Department of Medicine is a cluster comprising of multiple specialties, including Endocrinology, Family Medicine, Gastroenterology & Hepatology, General Medicine (Dermatology & Geriatrics inclusive), Infectious Diseases, Nephrology, Neurology, Cardiology, Psychological Medicine, Rheumatology, and Respiratory & Critical Care Medicine.
+You will assist the Principal Investigator within our cluster with the conduct of research projects, and related duties as assigned to ensure the success of these projects.

 - Ensure timely submissions of required documents to relevant agencies and authorities

 - Assist with grants, safety, IACUC, DSRB protocol submissions, reports and amendments

 - Liaise with relevant internal and external agencies during the course of work

 The applicant should: